live-codes/livecodes/docs/docs/configuration/configuration-object.md

 Example: `{ lang: "en", class: "dark" }` or `'lang="en" class="dark"'`,
 become `<html lang="en" class="dark">`.

-This can be set in the UI from app menu → Project Info.
+This can be set in the UI from Project menu → Project Info.

 ### `tags`